telerik/kendo-ui-core/docs/controls/data-management/spreadsheet/localization-spreadsh/localization.md

 For detailed information on localization via an external source, see the [Localization Overview help article](/framework/localization/overview).

-## Via JavaScript
+## Using JavaScript

-You are also able to change widget messages by using JavaScript.
-Apply this approach if you want to manipulate the content of particular messages and not all of them.
+To manipulate the content of only a particular messages and not of all messages, change the messages of the widget by using JavaScript.

 ### Namespaces

-Each message has a corresponding namespace listed under a category, depending on its location or function representation within the widget.
-Below are all five namespace categories Kendo UI Spreadsheet uses.
-Click on each to see the full list of namespaces it holds.
+Each message, depending on its location or function representation within the widget, has a corresponding namespace listed under a category.
+The following list provides all five namespace categories that the Spreadsheet uses.
+To see the full list of namespaces it holds, click on the respective entry.

 - [kendo.spreadsheet.messages.borderPalette]({% slug localization_borderpalette_messages_spreadsheet_widget%})
 - [kendo.spreadsheet.messages.dialogs]({% slug localization_dialogs_messages_spreadsheet_widget%})